Cruciator18/Anamoly_Detector/README.md

  ### 1. The CNN (ResNet18)
  ### Role: Spatial Feature Extractor
  ### Usage:
  We use a ResNet18 pre-trained on ImageNet.
 The weights are frozen, meaning we do not retrain the CNN.
-It simply converts raw pixels (high dimensionality) into a compact, meaningful feature vector (512 dimensions).Why?
-Pre-trained CNNs are excellent at identifying edges, textures, and shapes without needing massive custom datasets.
+It simply converts raw pixels (high dimensionality) into a compact, meaningful feature vector (512 dimensions).Beacuse , Pre-trained CNNs are excellent at identifying edges, textures, and shapes without needing massive custom datasets.
  ### 2. The LSTM (Long Short-Term Memory)
  ### Role: Latent Representation Learner / Autoencoder
  ### Usage:
  The extracted CNN features are passed into the LSTM layers.
-The LSTM compresses this information and attempts to reconstruct the original CNN feature vector via a linear decoder.
- Why?
- While typically used for time-series, using an LSTM here allows the model to learn the "context" of the feature space.
+The LSTM compresses this information and attempts to reconstruct the original CNN feature vector via a linear decoder.While typically used for time-series, using an LSTM here allows the model to learn the "context" of the feature space.
 It also makes the architecture future-proof if you decide to switch from static images to video sequences (temporal anomaly detection).

 ## Configuration & Hyperparameters
 ### Model Configuration